 Designed to be a capstone course for international students studying the American franchise automobile dealership.
 The focus is on studying current trends and developments, doing research in relevant topics, and individual and team case studies.
 Experts from outside the classroom are brought in to discuss important topics of current concern.
 Students will also be encouraged to visit dealerships located near the campus to observe their operations.

-Prerequisite: 90 credits completed and international students computer system to evaluate critical dealership operational and financial performance.
+Prerequisite: 90 credits completed and international students management of each of the five basic dealership departments.
+This course will utilize the ERA computer system to evaluate critical dealership operational and financial performance.

 Dealership General Management